 Many mechanisms can produce the Cushing curve, and they vary across systems, space and time.
 Here we focus on the ultimate mechanisms related to life history theory and food web theory.
 Mechanisms predicted by life-history theory (Box 1), for example, trade-offs between fecundity and mortality, and bet-hedging strategies (Figure 2), can produce the Cushing curve—as consumers maximize their fitness through ideal timing with their primary resource—this forms the theoretical basis for the original hypothesis.
 The Cushing hypothesis, however, is also connected to food web theory which focuses on predator prey dynamics (Box 1) and is related to the timing of a consumer to its food resource.

-Identifying the ultimate mechanisms relates to the likelihood that the key assumptions of the Cushing hypothesis are met (Figure 2).
+Identifying the ultimate mechanisms (e.g., a specific life history trade-off) relates to the likelihood that the key assumptions of the Cushing hypothesis are met (Figure 2).
 For example, if mechanisms such as density dependence or top-down population regulation are thought to be at play, then the first assumption of the hypothesis is unlikely to be met.
-Even when both of the assumptions of the Cushing hypothesis have been met, identifying the ultimate mechanism is critical to predicting how interactions will respond to climate change (discussed in more detail in the next section; Figure 2). potential diversity in the ouris
+Even when both of the assumptions of the Cushing hypothesis have been met, identifying the ultimate mechanism is critical to predicting how interactions will respond to climate change (discussed in more detail in the next section; Figure 2).
+Given the diversity of theory related to the Cushing hypothesis and therefore potential diversity in the outcomes in consumer performance (e.g., magnitude, direction) due to phenological shifts in synchrony, the better our mechanistic understanding is of these patterns, the more robust our predictions will be (e.g., steepness of the Cushing curve).

 Studies deviate in what forces they hypothesize control the peak in the food resource (a critical component of the Cushing curve and a key assumption, see Figure 1 and 2).